Right after Labor Day the Douglas County Chamber Singers started preparing for our 2018/2019 concert season.

-The Chamber Singers is dedicating this concert to the “Glory of God” and to the Douglasville First United Methodist Church in appreciation of its support over all the years we’ve been in existence.
-I think the Douglasville First United Methodist Church has one of the most beautiful sanctuaries in the county, with its lovely stained glass windows and high arching wooden beams.
-It is so inspiring to sing there and I’m thankful for their kindness in letting us use their facilities.
+The Chamber Singers is dedicating this concert to the “Glory of God” and to the Douglasville First United Methodist Church in appreciation of its support over all the years.
+I think the Methodist Church has one of the most beautiful sanctuaries in the county, with its lovely stained glass windows and high arching wooden beams.
+It is inspiring to sing there, and I’m thankful for their kindness in letting us use their sanctuary.

 We will be joined by Trey Clegg, a superb Atlanta organist, who will accompany us on the magnificent pipe organ at the church – you can see the organ pipes behind us in the picture above.
-This beautiful instrument is the only remaining pipe organ in Douglas County.
+Thisis the only remaining pipe organ in Douglas County.

-The Methodist Church is currently gathering funds to rebuild the organ console, so the Chamber Singers are going to donate all donations we receive at the Messiah Concert directly to the DFUMC Organ Fund.
+The Methodist Church is currently gathering funds to rebuild the organ console, so the Chamber Singers will donate all donations received at the Messiah Concert directly to the DFUMC Organ Fund.
 I hope you’ll come to enjoy the music and to support this worthy organ rebuild project.

 Other Upcoming DCCS Concerts